reauso/Digit2Speech/Docu/development-and-usage.md

 Please note that for training a model, training and validation files are needed.

 Run `python train_siren_mel.py` or `python train_siren_signal.py`.
 This starts ray and trains multiple configurations at once.
+This is usefull for Hyperparameter tuning.
+At the end of the training process we save an analysis.txt with the results of each trial and an overall analysis of each configuration value in the according experiment directory.

 ## Inference